Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Linear gadgets

-\paragraph{The actual swap.} See Figure~\ref{fig:swap-precise} for the following description.
+See \Cref{fig:swap-precise} for the following description.
 The swap consists of six pieces.
 Those are the left and right yellow piece, the left and right blue piece, the orange piece and the turquoise piece.

 The left yellow and blue pieces extend outside the gadget to the left, where they have been introduced in other gadgets added earlier to the construction.
 Likewise, the right yellow and blue pieces extend outside the gadget to the right, where their ends will be defined in other gadgets added later to the construction.
-The gadget is bounded by horizontal segments from above and below, and these are either part of the container boundary or the boundary of other pieces that have been added earlier and can be assumed to be placed there.
+The gadget is bounded by horizontal segments from above and below, and these are either part of the container boundary or the boundary of other pieces that have been added earlier.
 As is seen from the figure, the yellow pieces have corners with the same angle $\alpha$, and the blue pieces have corners with the same angle $\beta$.
-We require $\alpha$ and $\beta$ to be in the interval $[ 30^\circ, 40^\circ ]$.
 The precise value of those angles is chosen freely for the fingerprinting.
-Similarly, the orange and turquoise piece have a corner with a flexible angle.
-The angle $\gamma$ is in the interval $[60^\circ, 80^\circ]$ and is also chosen freely for fingerprinting.
+Similarly, the orange and turquoise piece have a corner with a flexible angle that can be chosen freely for fingerprinting.
 The orange piece has a horizontal top and bottom edge of length~$2$.